propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

     },
 ```
 ## Add a function to get input value from user registration form to your view controller
-Add a function to get input value in `webapp/Tasks.controller.js`
 ```js
      getInputValues: function(){
       var oInputEmail = this.byId("inputEmail");